Stop Knowing It, Start Doing It: Improve Sleep And Improve Your Odds Of Hitting Goals Faster

 Repair Tissue - Most tissue growth and repair occurs during sleep.
 When you exercise, you are actually causing micro-trauma to your muscles.
 The faster you repair this unavoidable damage, the faster you will no longer experience muscle soreness

 Glucose Metabolism2 – If you are training and eating properly, your body is relying on glucose to fuel it and power it through your workouts.
-Minimizing your sleep will decrease your body’s ability to metabolize glucose which will lead to both decline physical and mental performance
+Minimizing your sleep will decrease your body’s ability to metabolize glucose which will decline both physical and mental performance

 Really, its quality over quantity.
 Some top training athletes shoot for as much as 9 hours, but 6 hours of quality sleep will out do 9 hours of poor sleep any day of the week.
 Ultimately, you want to shoot for a minimum of 7 hours, being closer to 9 hours is optimal.
 If you want to improve sleep quality, there are many things you can do.